aminalaee/fastapi-storages/docs/usage.md

 #### Integration with Alembic

-By default, these new types are not registered in Alembic's migrations.
-To integrate these new types with Alembic, one needs to follow:
+By default, custom types are not registered in Alembic's migrations.
+To integrate these new types with Alembic, you can do either of these:

-##### 1. Create new "type" on top of these types
+##### Create new "type" on top of these types

-Let's say, we create the following snippet in `custom_types.py`
+We create the following snippet in `custom_types.py`

 ```python
 from fastapi_storages.integrations.sqlalchemy import FileType as _FileType